-A recent decision of the Texas Supreme Court may impact the outcome of car accident litigation, potentially reducing the amount of damages that an injured plaintiff can claim.
+A recent decision of the Texas Supreme Court may impact the outcome of car accident litigation, potentially reducing the number of damages that an injured plaintiff can claim.

 Reversal of the Award of Damages